 No reaction.
 Sans really can't hear him.

-Papyrus looks over his shoulder at the receding path to Hotland.
-What if Undyne could hear ghosts?
+Papyrus looks over his shoulder at the receding path to Undyne's house.
+What if she can hear ghosts?
 What if she needs Papyrus’s help?
+He's her friend.

 But, well.
 Sans.